Maryland Route 45: Route description

-MD 45 begins at an intersection with US 1 and US 40 Truck (North Avenue) at the northwest corner of Green Mount Cemetery in Baltimore.
+MD 45 begins at an intersection with US 1/US 40 Truck (North Avenue) at the northwest corner of Green Mount Cemetery in Baltimore.
 Greenmount Avenue continues south as a city street to Forrest Street and Monument Street east of Downtown Baltimore.
 MD 45 heads north as a four-lane undivided street between the Barclay and East Baltimore Midway neighborhoods and crosses over CSX's Baltimore Terminal Subdivision railroad line.
 The state highway continues north through Waverly, where the street passes St. John's Episcopal Church and intersects 33rd Street.
 MD 45 is paralleled to the east by Old York Road through Waverly and Pen Lucy.
 At 43rd Street, MD 45's name changes to York Road.
 The name change occurs where the highway exited the city limits of Baltimore between 1888 and 1917.
 MD 45 continues north as a five-lane road with a center left-turn lane.
 Between Cold Spring Lane and Northern Parkway, the state highway passes through Mid-Govans, which is home to the Senator Theater and loses the center left-turn lane.

 MD 45 leaves the city limits and passes through the Baltimore County community of Rodgers Forge.
 The state highway passes along the eastern margin of Towson University before reaching the southern edge of downtown Towson, where MD 45 Bypass splits to the northwest along Burke Avenue.
 In the center of the county seat adjacent to the Towson Town Center shopping mall, MD 45 passes through the racetrack-shaped Towson Roundabout, where the state highway meets the southern end of MD 146 (Dulaney Valley Road) and east–west Joppa Road.
 On either side of the roundabout, the state highway narrows to two lanes for on-street parking.
 MD 45 heads northwest from the roundabout, becoming four lanes again, and meets the northern end of MD 45 Bypass (Bosley Avenue) before it gains a center left-turn lane and passes east of the George Washington Carver Center for Arts and Technology.
 The route has a partial cloverleaf interchange with I-695 (Baltimore Beltway), at which point it is a four-lane divided highway.
 The state highway continues north through the densely populated suburban area of Lutherville as a five-lane road with a center left-turn lane, where the highway intersects Seminary Road, which heads west as MD 131.
 The west side of MD 45 is lined with commercial and industrial parks as it passes through Timonium.
 Between Timonium Road and Padonia Road, both of which head west to interchanges with I-83, the state highway passes along the eastern edge of the Timonium Fairgrounds, home of the Maryland State Fair and the Baltimore County 4-H Fair.
 The industrial parks continue past Warren Road in Cockeysville, where the highway crosses Beaver Dam Run.
 MD 45 meets the western end of MD 145 (Ashland Road) before arriving in Hunt Valley, where the highway intersects Shawan Road at Hunt Valley Town Center, a residential and retail center.